Same data, opposing narratives

 3 verified sources

-The international lottery results were covered along with a violent incident where two men were shot in the head while riding a horse-drawn carriage in the 18 de Mayo area.
+International lottery results were covered along with a violent incident in which two men were shot in the head while riding a horse-drawn carriage in the 18 de May area.
 The shooting victims were attacked while aboard the vehicle.

 Context: Urban violence in Uruguay has been a growing concern, with incidents increasingly affecting vulnerable populations in peripheral neighborhoods.